 Burning away precious peatlands

 Britain’s peatlands are a crucial lynchpin in the fight against climate change, storing as much carbon as all the forests in the UK, Germany and France combined.
-Grouse moors severely damage to these important habitats by burning the heather-clad hills on which peatlands are located in order to cultivate younger, more nutritious shoots for game birds to eat.
+They are the largest natural terrestrial carbon stores.
+Grouse moors severely damage to these important habitats by burning the heather-clad hills on which peatlands are located in order to cultivate younger, more nutritious vegetation for game birds to eat.
 This industrial practice degrades sensitive peatland ecosystems, releases climate-altering gasses into the atmosphere, depletes biodiversity and contributes to flooding in communities downstream from grouse moors.

 Despite consensus that grouse moor burning damages peatlands and makes it more difficult for them to be restored, use of the harmful practice has continued to escalate.
-Wild Moors recorded over 700 incidents of burning on grouse moors in Yorkshire alone during the 2020-2021 season, an increase by almost a third on the previous season.
+Wild Moors recorded over 1,200 incidents of grouse moors burning on peatlands during the 2021-2022 season, an 118% increase in three seasons.
 This intensification has resulted in burning becoming the largest driver of poor habitat condition in England’s Sites of Special Scientific Interest.
 Subsequently, only 4% of England’s upland peat is in favourable condition which is converting these important habitats from carbon stores into carbon emitters.

 Draining fragile moorland ecosystems